FIFA 20

 FIFA 20 is a football simulation video game published by Electronic Arts as part of the FIFA series.
-It is the 27th installment in the series and was released on 27 September 2019 for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
+It is the 27th installment in the series and was released on 27 September 2019 for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
 This is the first game in the main series to not have Xbox 360 and PlayStation 3 versions since FIFA 06: Road to FIFA World Cup and FIFA 08 respectively.

 Real Madrid winger Eden Hazard was named the new cover star of the Standard Edition, with Liverpool defender Virgil van Dijk on the cover of the Champions Edition.
 Former Juventus and Real Madrid midfielder Zinedine Zidane was later named as the cover star for the Ultimate Edition.

 The game features VOLTA Football for the first time, a new mode that provides a variance on the traditional 11v11 gameplay and focuses on small-sided street and futsal games.
 The mode shares similarities to the former FIFA Street series.

 The online servers for the game were shut down on 6 November 2023.

 Features

 Gameplay changes to FIFA 20 focus primarily on a new feature titled VOLTA Football.
 The mode, which translates to 'return' in Portuguese, focuses on street football rather than the traditional matches associated with the FIFA series, similar to the FIFA Street series.
 It includes several options to play in three versus three, four versus four and five versus five matches, as well as with professional futsal rules.
 The mode will incorporate the same engine, but places emphasis on skill and independent play rather than tactical or team play.

 Additionally, players have the option to create their custom player by gender, clothing, shoes, hats, accessories and tattoos.
 Following the completion of the three-part series "The Journey" in FIFA 19, players are now able to follow a similar storyline mode in VOLTA Football, which would be played with the player's own character.
 Alex Hunter also makes a cameo in the game, along with his agent Beatriz Villanova.

 Changes were also made to the traditional 11 versus 11 mode to encourage more one-on-ones and off-the-ball space creation.
 New penalty and free-kick mechanics were implemented and updates were made to the ball physics.

 VOLTA Football includes 17 locations, with each providing a unique experience.
 In addition to the generic warehouse and parking lot, VOLTA Football features venues based in real-life cities, namely Amsterdam, Barcelona, Berlin, Buenos Aires, Cape Town, Lagos, London, Los Angeles, Mexico City, Miami, New York City, Paris, Rio de Janeiro, Rome and Tokyo.

-Commentary is once again provided by Martin Tyler and Alan Smith and alternating with Derek Rae and Lee Dixon for all competitions, with Alan McInally providing in-game score updates and Geoff Shreeves providing pitch-side injury updates.
+Commentary is provided by Martin Tyler and Alan Smith and alternating with Derek Rae and Lee Dixon for all competitions, with Alan McInally providing in-game score updates and Geoff Shreeves providing pitch-side injury updates.

 Each player has his own overall rating, with Lionel Messi having the highest rating in the game with a 94.